 Students desiring to become LPCs must first apply for licensure as a Limited Licensed Professional Counselor (LLPC), complete the necessary 3,000 post-degree hours supervised by an LPC, and pass a licensing exam.
+This must occur in not less than two (2) years and not more than ten (10) years from the issue of the LLPC.
 Please refer to the MAC Student Handbook for specific Michigan licensure requirements.
 Students who are considering licensure in other states are encouraged to contact the Board of Counseling or State Education Department of that state to learn about the requirements for licensure.
 This should be done prior to enrolling in the MAC program.

-Ohio Licensure Concentration
+Ohio Licensure